-- Health and Safety

-- Policies and procedures relating to human resources , including recruitment and employment policies

-- Equality and diversity policies

-- Equality Scheme
+- Policies and procedures relating to human resources, including recruitment and employment policies - Equality and diversity policies - Equality Scheme / statement produced in accordance with section 75 of the Northern Ireland Act 1998

-- Equality Impact Assessments

-This will include policies, statements, procedures and guidelines relating to equality and diversity.
+This will include policies, statements, procedures and guidelines relating to equal opportunities.

-Codes of practice, memoranda of understanding, information sharing protocols and similar information should be included.
+Codes of practice, memoranda of understanding and similar information should be included.
 A number of policies, for example equality and diversity, and health and safety, will cover both the provision of services and the employment of staff.
 If vacancies are advertised as part of recruitment policies, details of current vacancies will be readily available.

-- Welsh Language Scheme in accordance with the Welsh Language Act 1993 - Standing financial instructions / procedures - Standing orders - Complaints and other customer service policies and procedures
+- Standing financial procedures

+- Standing orders

+- Complaints and other customer service policies and procedures

-Standards for providing services to the authority's customers, including complaint procedures.
+Standards for providing services to the organisation's clients, including complaint procedures.
 Complaints procedures will include those covering requests for information and operating the publication scheme.